dwighthouse/unofficial-talonvoice-docs/docs/Rules.md

 * `(upper | title | string)+ [<dgndictation>]` - Recognizes any combination and quantity of "upper", "title", and "string" followed by (ANY_NUMBER_OF_WORDS)
 * `(op | is) greater [than]` - Recognizes "op greater", "is greater", "op greater than", and "is greater than"
+* `super (mario | luigi) [(the green | the red)]` - Recognizes "super mario", "super luigi", "super mario the green", "super mario the red", "super luigi the green", and "super luigi the red"

+## Considerations and Errata

+### Alternate Spellings

+Even though Rules can be created with alternate spellings for words that sound the same, it is a best practice that **words that sound the same should be spelled the same across all Rules**, at least until phoneme decomposition parsing is implemented.
+This is the recommendation from Ryan Hileman.

+### Wholely Optional Rules

+If a Rule is entirely made up of an Optional (ex. `[wholely optional]`), Talon will not recognize the Rule's absense (since Talon will never treat silence as a Rule).
+In the future, wholely optional Rules may be used within another Rule using a special syntax that is not yet exposed.

+### Alternates in Optionals

+Bare Alternates ("|") cannot be used inside an Optional ("[]"), as it is a syntax error.
+Instead the Alternates must be inside a Grouping inside the Optional.

+* `super (mario | luigi) [(the green | the red)]` - valid
+* `super (mario | luigi) [the green | the red]` - invalid

+### Repeated Optionals

+Due to exponential parsing issues with the current system, using repeated Optionals can cause unexpected behavior, such as not recognizing valid phrases and complete loss of all recognitions.

+`[apple]+` or `[apple]*`
+ * "apple" - Recognized
+ * "apple apple" - Recognized
+ * "apple apple apple" - Not recognized
+ * "apple apple apple apple" - Not recognized, other Rules no longer recognized, restoring Rule recognition requires Talon restart

+This issue is scheduled to be addressed in an upcoming version of Talon.

+### Context Set List Subtlety

+I am informed by Ryan Hileman that the rough simularity of the curly bracket syntax and the equivalent of a Grouping of Alternatives is only mostly accurate.
+There are some differences from that mental model that will come into play at a later date.
+At that time, the section will be updated to reflect these differences.